My favourite make-up look is golden-bronze eyes.

 She always tells me that gold and bronze tones warm up the complexion and make blue eyes pop.
 This was the first piece of beauty advice she ever gave me and it’s stuck, although we have different ways of creating our respective looks.

-I wanted to invest in a palette where every shade would be worn and appreciated — enter Charlotte Tilbury’s Luxury Palette in The Dolce Vita.
+I wanted to invest in a palette where every shade would be worn and appreciated — enter Charlotte Tilbury’s Luxury Palette in The Dolce Vita (2020 update: now known as the Bella Sofia).

 The Dolce Vita has four shades: